mininode/mininode/README.md

 This is very early in development.
 Any feedback is very welcome!

+## NOTE: PRE-ALPHA QUALITY!

+I've posted this for early feedback and to receive input during the development process, but this is not close to being usable.
+I intend to borrow a lot of code from [Dukluv][8] and track the upstream Duktape development process, but any thoughts (in, say, the form of issues) would be appreciated!

 ## Notes on Compatibility

 While this aspires to be compatible with the Node 6.2.2 API, it does not aspire